hernandito/NN-MovieNews/README.md

 Please note that I am NOT an Expert Coder.
 I cobbled this together from different code snippets.
 I am sure there are better and more efficient ways to do this.
 Each of the Tabs loads only when clicked.
 This saves page load time.

-<b>I hope this inspires other people to create some other cool relevant content pages for nn+.</b> Some awesome ideas would be a way to look at what is in your XBMC movie/tv library.
+<b>I hope this inspires other people to create some other cool relevant content pages for nn+.</b> A good idea would be to be able to look at what is in your XBMC movie/tv library.

 <img src="http://s13.postimage.org/obropfizb/Movie_Newz.jpg">